Keyboard shortcuts

 By default, the interface is available at http://127.0.0.1:8080.
 You can customize the host and port through configuration or environment variables (see Configuration).

-• Browse — Navigate filesystem hierarchy with detailed item inspection
+• Browse — Navigate filesystem hierarchy with tree, folder, and search views

 • Alerts — Manage integrity issues and validation failures

-• Insights — Visualize historical data with interactive charts
+• Trends — Visualize historical data with interactive charts

-• Explore — Query interface for advanced data analysis
+• Data Explorer — Query interface for advanced data analysis

 Live Updates